biasiendrio/leaks_auto_test/README.md

-# Test of E-mail Leaks
+# Test of E-mails Leaks
 System to get statistics of leaks from e-mails list.

 ## Getting Started